 Wiping down the walls and the ceiling can make a massive improvement in your home.
 It’s something that can be an oversight for many, but dust accumulates quite easily in plain sight.
 It’s especially important if you’re a smoker!
 A damp cloth can work wonders and a clean mop can also do the trick.

 Flooring is very important in our homes and most of our bedrooms are probably covered in warm and plush carpets.
 A good clean goes deeper than just vacuuming and is important in order to get ready for Spring.
 To make sure there isn’t anything lurking in the base of the carpet fibres (which unfortunately there will be after a long winter) a good carpet shampooer will do the trick!
 You can purchase a lightweight and affordable one to have on hand for any spills or even hire one from B&Q as you need it.

 6) Plants and Flowers

 Bringing the outside in by placing flowers and plants can give your bedroom an instant lift.
 The importance of plants and flowers runs deeper than that though as flowers such as tulips can help clean the air by removing toxins like formaldehyde and ammonia whilst common house plant, philodendron, acts like a filter by using its big leaves.
 It can even attract moisture and release it back into the air as clean oxygen.

 7) Change the Scents

 Scent can play such a powerful role in our lives.
 From evoking memories to helping us give ourselves and our homes a certain ambiance.
-Changing scents such as your candles and your Zoflora scents (one of my favourite cleaning supplies) can make your house be easily transformed and give way to the spring that we are so desperately awaiting!
+Changing scents such as your candles and your Zoflora scents (one of my favourite cleaning supplies) can make your house be easily transformed and get ready for spring!